AklimaRimi/AppClassifier/README.md

 ## Motive

 AppClassifier is a `multilabel` `NLP` project.
-Almost 360+ labels are used in this project.
+Almost 360+ labels are used in this project which is deployed and rendered.

 ## Data Collection